codemammothdev/noto/README.md

 - Works on macOS and Linux
 - Preserves original capitalization in note headers
 - Uses lowercase with underscores for consistent file naming
+- Organizes notes in daily subfolders for better management

 ## Installation